warber0x/Nolvus-Automation/README.md

 ## Overview

 This project provides a simple automation script using AutoIt and Nolvus to streamline the process of installing mods for The Elder Scrolls V: Skyrim without the need for a Nexus Premium account.
 The script automates the tedious steps involved in mod installation, making it user-friendly and accessible to everyone.
-The code is not perfect and prone to error but it will help you to speed the process.
+The code is not perfect and prone to error but it will help you speed up the process.

 ## Requirements